AckerlyXu/heima/articles/service-bus-messaging/service-bus-ruby-how-to-use-queues.md

 ![Copy key](./media/service-bus-ruby-how-to-use-queues/defaultkey.png)

+> [!NOTE]
-> [AZURE.NOTE] You can also find this key if you log on to the [Azure portal](https://portal.azure.cn/) and navigate to the connection information for your Service Bus namespace.
+> You can also find this key if you log on to the [Azure portal](https://portal.azure.cn/) and navigate to the connection information for your Service Bus namespace.

 ## Create a Ruby application